Dental Crowns Woodland Hills, CA

 Next, Dr. Chaves will fashion a temporary crown and place it on your tooth using an adhesive.
 This temporary crown will protect your tooth while your permanent crown is being made in a dental lab.
 Once your crown is ready, you’ll come in for your second appointment.
 Dr. Chaves will remove the temporary crown and clean your tooth before applying the new, permanent crown and affixing it with a very strong dental adhesive that keeps your new crown in place.
 Finally, he’ll adjust the crown for a perfect fit and buff it to reveal its beautiful shine.

-Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns and Dental Bridges Woodland Hills
+Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns in Woodland Hills, CA

 A quick word about whitening